 Not to be outdone (in what is now considered a classic rivalry), a few months later another Gracie, Renzo, faced off with Sakuraba and refused to submit to an armlock to the point where his elbow was broken - and beyond, until the referee had to stop the match because of the injury.
 Renzo paid tribute to his opponent after the fight.

-When Royce Gracie fought Matt Hughes, Hughes put him in an armbar to get a submission.
+When Royce Gracie fought Matt Hughes, Hughes put him in a Kimura to get a submission.
 However, he soon realized that Gracie wasn't going to submit even if his arm was broken.
 So since he didn't want to injure his opponent, he had no choice but to release the hold.

 An uncountable number of boxers belong here, since many will often fight on with broken hands (and continue to punch with those broken hands), broken noses, ripped muscles, etc. Like Danny Williams, whose right shoulder was dislocated twice in his 2000 bout with Mark Potter.
 The first time his corner popped it back in between rounds.
 The second time it came out just 30 seconds into the 6th round.
 For the next minute and a half, Williams somehow survived while Potter assaulted him, until the right handed Williams knocked Potter out with a single left uppercut.